evgenyneu/lolstats/README.md

 # League of Legends match data analysis tools

-A program written in Python that downloads data for player's recent matches and stores it locally for analysis.
+A program written in Python that downloads data for player's recent matches and stores them locally for analysis.
 Here is an example of a single match data: [docs/match.json](docs/match.json).

 ## Download this repository